inzk0518/tp/docs/DeveloperGuide.md

 The `EditContactCommand` executes by finding the target person based on their UUID, creating an edited `Person` object and updating the person in the address book with the new details.

 #### <u>Filter Contact Command</u> (`filtercontact`)
 The `filtercontact` command filters the contacts in the address book based on the criteria given.
-If no criteria is given, it will reset the address book back to its original state with every contact.

 Optional Fields:
 - Name